mamatha203/Reatail-Sales-Analysis-SQL-Project/README.md

     price_per_unit FLOAT,
     cogs FLOAT,
     total_sale FLOAT
  );

 ## Data Exploration & Cleaning
--Determine the total number of records in the dataset.
+- Determine the total number of records in the dataset.
--Find out how many unique customers are in the dataset.
+- Find out how many unique customers are in the dataset.
--Identify all unique product categories in the dataset.
+- Identify all unique product categories in the dataset.
--Check for any null values in the dataset and delete records with missing data.
+- Check for any null values in the dataset and delete records with missing data.

 ```sql
 SELECT * FROM retail_sales